top of page

 Self Quarantine:

 Social Distancing: deliberately increasing the physical space between people to avoid spreading illness.
-Staying at least six feet away from other people lessens your chances of catching COVID-19.
+Staying at least six feet away from other people lessens your chances of catching a respiratory illness.

 Blue Cross Blue Shield of RI